unitedstates/congressional-record/README.md

 This is a fork of [the congressionalrecord repo](https://github.com/unitedstates/congressional-record), part of The United States Project and a product of The Sunlight Foundation and collaborators.

-Like the original repo, it parses XML files downloaded from the Government Printing Office and produces structured text.
+Like the original, it parses XML files downloaded from the Government Printing Office and produces structured text.

+This version has a command line interface and is under heavy development.
+From the repository root, type ``python -m congressionalrecord.cli -h`` for instructions.

 Unlike the original repo:
 * It outputs JSON intended for use in ElasticSearch, not XML for Lucene.